minif/iphoneos2-app-fixer/README.md

 ### Troubleshooting

 ##### "The application cannot be opened"
-Make sure an encrypted app from the App Store is installed.
-Try to find an iPhone OS 2 app on the App Store.
-Alternitavely, downgrade an app in your purchased tab to an older version.
-Sync that encrypted .ipa the same way you install .ipa files on your device.
-Then, reinstall all cracked apps.
+Make sure [the modified com.apple.mobile.installation.composite_trust.plist](https://github.com/minif/iphoneos2-app-fixer/raw/master/com.apple.mobile.installation.composite_trust.plist) file is placed in `/var/mobile/Library/Caches/`.
+Reboot may be required.
+You may need to reinstall all cracked apps.

 If you are still having issues, contact me with the .ipa in question and I will investigate.

 ##### App crashing on launch
 This might be an issue relating to permissions of the app binary itself.
 This tool does not fix this issue.
 Install MobileTerminal and `chmod -x` on the app binary.
+To find the app binary, use Filza, look in `/var/mobile/Applications` with Application Names enabled in preferences (the gear icon).
-A crude but effective method would to run `chmod -R 777 ~/Applications/*` which will work for all Applications.
+A crude but effective method would to run `chmod -R -x ~/Applications/*` which will work for all Applications.

 Some applications will not be solved by this method.
 It will most likely not run on iPhone OS 2.0.

 ##### Unable to install
 Make sure `MobileInstallation` is patched.
-If it is, the app may not be properly cracked.
-You may need to obtain a device on iOS 6 to dump the app (using the lock bug) and then run that dump through this tool.
+If it is, the app may not be properly cracked. ~You may need to obtain a device on iOS 6 to dump the app (using the lock bug) and then run that dump through this tool.

 ##### "(!!!)
 Error converting (app)!"